-- 2.64.
-The G33 has suggested focussing on a partial concrete outcome on SSM at MC11 in the form of either a volume-based or a price-based SSM.17 Not all G33 Members have expressed their support for this proposal.
+- 2.66.
+The G33 has suggested focussing on a partial concrete outcome on SSM at MC11 in the form of either a volume-based or a price-based SSM.
+Not all G33 Members have expressed their support for this proposal.
 Some stated that they were in the process of examining the proposal and reserved their right to present their views later.
 The incremental approach included in the proposal has not led to any discernible change in the negotiating position of other Members.
-The recent discussions have rather remained one-sided with only the proponents participating in the discussions. - 2.65.
+The recent discussions have rather remained one-sided with only the proponents participating in the discussions. - 2.67.
 A few Members believe that the only feasible outcome on SSM at MC11 would be a decision on the continuation of the SSM negotiations post-MC11.
 One Member has underlined the difficulties it would have in accepting an outcome at MC11 in the form of a continuing work programme on SSM.
-It would rather prefer a concrete outcome, albeit, a partial one on SSM at MC11.
+It would rather prefer a concrete outcome, albeit, a partial one on SSM at MC11, and suggested an outline19 of such a partial outcome based on the price-based SSM.
+However, the submission by that Member, being made at a late stage in the Geneva preparatory process for MC11, generated only preliminary discussions and feedback from Members.